DCrawley94/nc-teaching-resources/seminar_plans/de/04_de_toolkit/quotable_quotes/testing_with_moto_and_fixtures/plan.md

 ```

 ## Fixtures Refactor:

+**BEFORE THIS TALK ABOUT TESTING THE ERROR AND HOW THAT COULD BE DONE**

 **Ask students to take a look at the tests we've written and see if there's anything that could maybe be improved**